Headstorm/Interview/challenges/README.md

 # Headstorm Programming Challenges

-  The following is an optional front end and back end challenge that can be completed to supplement your resume as part of the interview process with Headstorm.
+  The following is a set of front-end and back-end challenges that can be completed to supplement your resume as part of the interview process with Headstorm.
 Technology is a core element of our culture at Headstorm and we hope you find these challenges interesting.
 Complete as much of each challenge as you are able.
-It is acceptable to submit an incomplete solution but be sure to turn in your best work.
+It is acceptable to submit an incomplete solution.

 ### Submission Instructions